-I am back home and still suffering withdrawals from the Learning Solutions Conference and enjoying the after-conference rush of excitement.
+I am back home from the Learning Solutions Conference and enjoying the after-conference rush of excitement.
 It was a great conference, so in a sense this post is the tip of the iceberg in terms of potential returns.
 Let me start by saying that I feel privileged to have spent three days in the company of so many thought leaders and all-around awesome folks at #LSCon.
 For me, the experience kicked off the week before, when I downloaded the conference app.
 I started meeting people right away, and reconnecting with colleagues I have not seen since last year’s DevLearn.
 I don’t know how many people think of the conference experience starting early, but it really does.
 Connecting with people, following the articles and blogs, creating your agenda, and setting some of your expectations in advance make for a better overall experience.
 Here’s an article by @LnDave on the subject.

 I went into this conference with a certain plan and those expectations I mentioned, which I outlined here.
 While I did attend many of the sessions on my initial agenda, and I intend to write in more detail about xAPI, mLearning, and blended learning, this recap is focused more on the community I encountered, the topics that really struck me as useful and pertinent, and some of the unexpected findings.